liha23/NIVI/README.md

 ### Creator Recognition
 The chatbot has built-in recognition for questions about its creator.
 When users ask variations of "who made you", it responds with:

-> "Nivi is my creator!
-I was built with love and care by Nivi using the Gemini API.
+> "Gupsup is my creator!
+I was built with love and care by Gupsup using the Gemini API.
 How can I assist you today?"

 ### Error Handling
 - Graceful handling of API errors